-- Knowledge of the world can include knowledge of the purpose of objects/animals (e.g. animals can be pets or food) knowledge of when events occur and knowledge of what objects do (e.g., boats float in water). - Questions may be answered through various means, including demonstration of knowledge and understanding through pointing, stories, drawings, play-acting or modeling how things work or what things are. - For Aboriginal students consider their specific knowledge such as changes associated with the seasons.
+- Knowledge of the world can include knowledge of changes associated with the seasons, knowledge of the purpose of objects/animals (e.g. animals can be pets or food) knowledge of when events occur and knowledge of what objects do (e.g., boats float in water). - Questions may be answered through various means, including demonstration of knowledge and understanding through pointing, stories, drawings, play-acting or modeling how things work or what things are.